 In terms of activities, consider stopping by the Greenville Museum of Art (featuring the largest collection of watercolors by Andrew Wyeth), a bike ride along the Swamp Rabbit trail (a multi-purpose recreational trail with numerous starting points throughout town), and swinging by the Shoeless Joe Jackson museum (a must for baseball fans!).

-Sample itinerary: Stop by for a quick steamed bagel at Sully’s, head next door for a coffee at Port City Java, take a stroll around Falls Park, visit the Greenville Art Museum, Lunch at Greektowne Grille, Browse the boutique shops (be sure to check out Mast General Store, the Spice and Tea Exchange, and Poppington’s), Take a bike ride or walk along the Swamp Rabbit trail, and then treat yourself to a gelato at Luna Rossa.
+Sample itinerary: Stop by for a quick steamed bagel and cup of joe at Sully’s, take a stroll around Falls Park, visit the Greenville Art Museum, Lunch at Greektown Grille, Browse the boutique shops (be sure to check out Mast General Store, the Spice and Tea Exchange, and Poppington’s), Take a bike ride or walk along the Swamp Rabbit trail, and then treat yourself to a gelato at Luna Rossa.
 For dinner check out Kitchen Sync, Jianna (great Italian), or Yellow Ginger (great Asian fusion cuisine).